wd5gnr/1802UNO/readme.md

 On power up (but not reset) the first 3 bytes of RAM initialize to C0 80 00.

 The file 1802rom.h only includes another file (1802idiot.h, 1802hilo.h, or 1802etops.h) so it is reasonably easy to flip different ROM images around.

+General Operation Overview
+===
+Nominally, you can operate the entire device via the built-in keypad and display.
+It works (at least externally) like a regular ELF.
+To enter data, select
+Load mode (DA), input hex bytes followed by the In key (+).
+Pres ST or RS (stop or Reset) to exit load mode.

+Pres Go to execute the program at 0000 after reset or from where it left off if stopped.
+You can use ST or RS here depending of if you want to halt execution or reset.

+To examine memory, press memory protect (PC) and then use load mode which will ignore any hex input you provide (just keep pressing + to advance through memory).

+Serial Terminal Front Panel
+---
+If you have a serial terminal (e.g., a PC running a terminal program) you can use it in one of three modes.
+First--the default--is front panel mode.
+Keys on the terminal map to keys on the keyboard (e.g., G is GO, R is RS).
+There are also commands for dumping memory, loading memory, etc. Because the terminal can do everything the front panel can, you shouldn't need a front panel to operate 1802UNO.
+It should run on a plan Arudio Pro Mini or similar.

+Serial Terminal Mode
+---
+If you use the | command from front panel mode, the serial terminal will become a normal serial terminal your program can read and will no longer operate as a front panel.
+This will continue until the Arduino resets (an 1802 reset isn't sufficient) or until a power cycle.
+This is useful for terminal-oriented programs like IDIOT/4.

+Meta Monitor
+---
+While in front panel mode you can also press \ to enter the meta-monitor.
+This allows you to perform a lot of functions from the terminal.
+Note that while front panel commands don't work while in this mode, you can send the front panel a command using the "." command (that is, .R is reset, .? dumps memory, etc.).

+Loading Programs
+---
+Using the keypad to load programs is a bit tedious.
+If you have a program already entered you can save it to EEPROM and later restore it using the keyboard or the terminal.
+In addition, the terminal can read a simplified hex format or Intel hex format files.
+It can also dump memory in both of those formats.
+To save RAM to EEPROM hold down SST for one second or use the > terminal command.
+Reverse the operation by holding down AD for 1 second or using the < command.

 Keyboard
 ===